 Fig. 1: Map showing the location of sampling station.

 For quantitative analysis of zooplankton, 100 liters of water were filtered through a bolting silk plankton net (No. 10, mesh size 150 µm) using a 5-liter plastic container.
 The collected plankton biomass was preserved in specimen vials containing 4–5% formalin and later examined under a stereomicroscope following rapid filtration.
 To isolate zooplankton, the filtrate was subsequently passed through a 200 µm mesh, and the retained material was adjusted to a known volume.
-From this standardized sample, 1 ml subsamples were drawn using a wide-mouthed pipette and placed in a Sedgwick–Rafter counting cell.
+From this standardized sample, 1 ml subsamples were drawn using a wide-mouthed pipette and placed in a sedgwick–rafter counting cell.
 After settling, three to five counts were performed for each species, gender, and developmental stage, and the averages were recorded, with results expressed as individuals per liter.
 The total number of zooplankton per liter of water was calculated using the formula proposed by Santhanam et al. (1989) and Manickam et al. (2019a):

 N= n ×vV